 People have been memorializing their pets from pretty much the beginning of domestication.
 Ancient Egyptians would use the same technique for human burial on their animals – mummification.

 Researchers have found that between the years 800-400 A.D. around 70 million animals were mummified.
 Many humans were mummified and buried with their mummified pets.

-Ever since then, the practice of burying dogs, cats and other animals has been done for centuries; it makes sense that we would still bury our pets today just as we bury people.
+Ever since then, the practice of burying dogs, cats, and other animals have been done for centuries; it makes sense that we would still bury our pets today just as we bury people.
 It’s a practice that has been ingrained into society as a tradition in most of our cultures.

 The business of deceased pets